je33ica/SQL-employee-tracker/README.md

    ## Description:
    A CLI to manage a companys employees using Node, enquirer and MySql.
+A command-line application that at a minimum allows the user to:

+Add departments, roles, employees

+View departments, roles, employees

+Update employee roles

    ## Installation:
    npm install